Best Booking Software With Payment for Service Businesses in 2026

 • Complex booking + payment rules can become difficult to manage.
 When deposits and scheduling conditions overlap, setup clarity drops and support may not resolve issues quickly.

-• Heavy reliance on Square ecosystem.
-If not already using Square, switching can feel restrictive compared to standalone tools.
+• Heavy reliance on the Square ecosystem.
+If you are not already using Square, switching can feel restrictive compared to standalone tools that are not tied to a specific payment processor.

 Pricing